vinceallenvince/FloraJS/README.markdown

             draggable: true
           });
         });

-Adjust the following property of Liquid objects to affect their drag.
-Higher values = more drag:

-* c (Drag coefficient) {number} default = 1

 You can replace 'Liquid' with 'Attractor' and 'Repeller' to view how the Proximity objects affect an Agent.